Pacers31Colts18/pacers31colts18.github.io/content/page/about/index.md

 In 2019, I moved to MNIT Services as a Group Policy Administrator.
 I've been here going on six years, and am now the Sr. Endpoint Configuration and Automation Engineer working with a group of 7 insanely talented configuration, automation, and provisioning engineers.

-**Personal Background**
+## Personal Background

-I'm a father of two kids (age 14 and 12), married to a beautiful wife since 2010, and have three dogs, six chickens, and five acres of land.
+I'm a dad of two kids (age 14 and 12), married to a beautiful wife since 2010, and have three dogs, six chickens, and five acres of land.
 We previously had two pigs (1 died, 1 slaughtered), 2 goats (eventually sold), 15 chickens (random deaths, hawks).
 The Indiana Pacers are my favorite sports team, but I also like the Indianapolis Colts, Minnesota Twins and Minnesota Wild.
 I play video games when there is free time, and read some books, but not enough.
+I like to garden, ride my bike when I'm motivated to do so, tinker with Home Assistant, go on hikes, and visit National Parks.

+So far I've visited the following National Parks with my family:

+- Yellowstone National Park
+- Rocky Mountain National Park
+- Joshua Tree National Park
+- Arches National Park
+- Grand Canyon National Park